Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Study Design

 \subsubsection{Twitter}

-Twitter is a popular online microblogging service, and it is used also for discussing news related to different topics, like generic information, politics, economics, entertainment, and technology~\cite{shin2020cybersecurity}.
-Furthermore, Twitter has 396.5 million accounts and 206 million users accessing their accounts daily~\cite{twitter_statistics}.
+Twitter(X) is a popular online microblogging service, and it is also used for discussing news related to different topics, like generic information, politics, economics, entertainment, and technology~\cite{shin2020cybersecurity}.
+Furthermore, Twitter has 396.5 million accounts and 206 million users accessing their accounts daily\footnote{https://www.brandwatch.com/blog/twitter-stats-and-statistics/}.
 Due to the nature of timeliness, diversity, and volume, Twitter seems to be one of the prominent sources for deriving threat intelligence compared to other social media platforms~\cite{yagcioglu2019detecting}.
 In~\cite{horawalavithana2019mentions}, Horawalavithana \textit{et al.} reported that many vulnerabilities are disclosed on Twitter.
-Recently, many security practitioners have used Twitter to disseminate their findings of threats in the form of IoCs, as well as discuss data breaches, zero-day vulnerabilities, DDoS, and ransomware attacks~\cite{social_meda}~\cite{shin2020new}~\cite{sabottke2015vulnerability}~\cite{altalhi2021survey}.
+Recently, many security practitioners have used Twitter to disseminate their findings of threats in the form of IoCs, as well as discuss data breaches, zero-day vulnerabilities, DDoS, and ransomware attacks\cite{shin2020new}~\cite{sabottke2015vulnerability}~\cite{altalhi2021survey}.
 For instance, in June 2017, an incident employing \textit{NotPetya} was mentioned on Twitter prior to getting published by a mainstream source~\cite{sapienza2018discover}.